LimeSurvey/LimeSurvey/upload/twig/extensions/HelloWorld_Twig_Extension/README.md

 This is an example to show you how to add custom twig extensions to LimeSurvey.

-Remember to turn the functionnality on in your config file:
+Remember to turn the functionality on in your config file:

 ```
 'use_custom_twig_extensions'=>true,